Search

 Prediction Tasks Performed by GNNs

-The primary goal of GNNs is to learn a representation (embedding) of the graph structure, in which the GNN captures both the properties of the nodes (what the node contains) and the topology of the graph (how these nodes are connected).
+The primary goal of GNNs is to learn a representation (embedding) of the graph structure.
+The GNN captures both the properties of the nodes (what the node contains) and the topology of the graph (how these nodes connect).

-These representations can then be used for various tasks such as node classification (determining the label of a node), link prediction (predicting the existence of an edge between two nodes), and graph classification (classifying entire graphs).
+These representations are useful for various tasks such as node classification (determining the label of a node), link prediction (predicting the existence of an edge between two nodes), and graph classification (classifying entire graphs).

-For example, GNN is extensively used in social network apps (Facebook).
-Here the GNNs can predict user behavior not just based on their profile, but also on their friends’ activities and social circles.
+For example, social network apps (Facebook) extensively use GNNs.
+Here the GNNs can predict user behavior not just based on their profile, but also their friends’ activities and social circles.
 Here is what the GNN does:

 1. Node-level prediction: Predicting the category of a node (e.g. Does this person eat a burger (predicting based on the kind of friends the person has, or activities the person does).